 Further Resources for Teachers

 Robert Herrick's 17th century poem "Delight in Disorder" offers many opportunities to read for sonic disorders.
 The poem is suitable for metrical as well as rhyme analysis on the order of those discussed in the video and the "What is Rhyme?" video.
-Another good poem to practice to reading ear is Elizabeth Bishop's famous villanelle "One Art."
+Another good poem to hone your reading ear is Elizabeth Bishop's famous villanelle "One Art."

 Writing Prompt: Determine the metrical scheme of Herrick's poem.
 Notice any moments in the poem that Herrick seems to break from that scheme.
 Why might Herrick have chosen to break the scheme at these moments?
 How might this metrical analysis contribute to the poem's meaning?